tronprotocol/tronbox/FURTHER_INFO.md

 ## TronBox Console

 ### Start Console<br>
 This will use the default network to start a console.
 It will automatically connect to a TVM client.
-You can use `--network` to change this.
+You can change networks using the `--network` option.

 ```
 tronbox console